Frequently Asked Questions

 We have, since the beginning, publicly stated our mission and intentions and asked to be held accountable to them as we conduct ourselves in pursuit of that mission.
 All of the policies, standards, and agreements governing our work are made available to the public on our website.
 These include our bylaws, certificate of incorporation, and funding agreement with PMI.
 Documents related to our legal, non-profit status, once approved as a US 501(c)(3), will also be made available.

-We have published our founding documents and summary reports of board meetings online.
+We have published our founding documents online and summary reports of Board meetings.
 Further, we intend to post and make available:

 - Our research strategy, which is being developed and which will take into account public input